lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 Notice 2 subtleties: the footer and the grandfooter look similar; and each Date group is displayed as a block in one colour, where the top and bottom margins are equal

-Part of my solution strategy is to avoid computation wherever possible.
-Even though the *footer* and *grandfooter* rows look similar, I use a separate cell type for each because they behave differently in the following ways:
+Part of the solution strategy is to avoid computation wherever it is possible to use structures instead.
+Even though the *footer* and *grandfooter* rows look similar, we use a separate cell type for each because they *behave* differently in the following ways:

 - The background colour of the footer cell is determined dynamically based on its row position (odd or even).
 - The grandfooter cell background is always blue.